Working beyond retirement doesn’t have to feel like work

 While the philosophy is more about feeling your work makes a difference, it can be applied to the idea of giving something back.
 If you can find a purpose that also generates an income, this might come with the bonus of relieving some financial pressure on your pension plans at the same time.
 So, how can you use the principles of ikigai to approach your life after retirement, giving you fulfilment and the potential to support your own long-term security?

 Keep your work close and your hobbies closer

 After retirement, the key to feeling like you’re not really ‘working’ – but rather, enjoying your life and potentially earning at the same time – is to keep busy but not feel overworked.
 You’ve left the nine-to-five behind, and it’s time to take things easier and enjoy your spare time.
 But that doesn’t mean you should stop doing what you love and what you’re good at, so the key is to tap into areas that could allow you to do just that.

 In Japan, the idea of retirement as the moment to stop and drop everything is seen as the opposite to living a healthy life, in body and spirit.
 It’s just the way people approach it that’s different.
 The Japanese government encourages employers to provide job security for their workers until they turn 70 (for example, through business opportunities, social activities or freelance work).

 So, what happens after this stage?
 The ‘retired’ often get involved in opportunities in their local communities – anything from growing and selling produce to working or volunteering for the benefit of their environment and the wider community (which is another key part of ikigai).
-In the UK you could think about how your skills might be repurposed - perhaps as a classroom assistant, or to work in a community kitchen or to become a carer or mentor, for example.
+In the UK you could think about how your skills might be repurposed – perhaps as a classroom assistant, in a community kitchen or as a carer or mentor, for example.